hackclub/hackclub/workshops/personal_website/README.md

 ### 3) Sign Up for Cloud9

-Just like you can use Google Drive to write and organize documents written in English, we'll be using **Cloud9** to write, save, and organize our code.
+Just like how we can use Google Drive to write and organize documents written in English, we can use a service called **Cloud9** to write, save, and organize our code.
+We'll be using Cloud9 to write all of our code in Hack Club.

-> The techy term for a place where you can write, and organize code is **"IDE"**
-> or "Integrated Development Environment"**

 1. In a new tab, open https://c9.io/
 2. In the top right hand corner, click the button that looks like this: